ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 ---

-### Studio Certificate Management View
+### Studio Certificates Management View

 ![Figure 1.
 Certificates View](images/studio-certificates-overview.png "Studio Certificate Management View")

 1. Click **Manage Server** tab.
 2. Select **Certificates**.
-3. Generate or import client certificates and export server certificate with these buttons.
+3. To enable servers to communicate, **generate** or **import** client certificates and **export** server certificate with these buttons.
 4. Status of current server certificate.
 5. Status of current client certificates active in this server.
 You can edit or remove client certificates, including authorization levels here.

 Client certificates are managed by RavenDB directly and not through any PKI infrastructure.
-If you want to remove or reduce the permissions on a certificate handed to a client, you can edit the permissions or remove them entirely from this screen.
+If you want to remove or reduce the permissions on a certificate handed to a client, you can edit the permissions or remove them entirely in this screen.

 ---